 Two different viewing modes are available, detailed view or brief view.
 Detailed view will display file names, file sizes, creation date, and more.
 The brief file view will only display file names.
 The number of information columns for file information can also be adjusted.
 Each panel will also remember its own location history.

 From the view menu you can choose to display an optional command line below the main Krusader window.
-Options are available to display a command line, a terminal emulator, both, or none.
-Krusader can also display a previous command history.
-The terminal emulator has several key bindings and in general functions in much the same way standard terminal emulators do.
+Krusader can even display your previous command history.
+The terminal emulator has several key bindings and other features found in other popular terminal emulators.